medialab/minet/docs/cli.md

   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.
+  --max-redirects MAX_REDIRECTS                   Maximum number of redirections to follow before breaking.
+Defaults to 20.
+  --follow-meta-refresh                           Whether to follow meta refresh tags.
+Requires to buffer a bit of the response body, so it will slow things down.
+  --follow-js-relocation                          Whether to follow typical JavaScript window relocation.
+Requires to buffer a bit of the response body, so it will slow things down.

 examples: